D3SL/fractureiser/docs/timeline.md

 3. Netstat shows massive port consumption via the hostile jar file's PID
 4. Identifying the malicious javaw.exe running libwebgl64.jar confirmed malware

-From here Tzalumen was instrumental in assisting with the initial reverse engineering of the byte[] obfuscated code and manually capturing a complete set of files from the remote destinations.
+From here Stephen 'Thor' Pilcher was instrumental in assisting with the initial reverse engineering of the byte[] obfuscated code and manually capturing a complete set of files from the remote destinations.